Dr. Alex Stone, DPT, CSCS

 However, it’s not just the heat and the suction; they have added vibrations for soothing massages or to enhance tissue tension release.

-Theoretically, it looks like a robust Therabody fire cupping massage without the fire–but is it?
+Theoretically, it appears to be a robust Therabody fire cupping massage without the fire — but is it?

 TheraCup Review | Therabody